 And then come the finishing touches – my new favorite fringe scarf and a hat of some kind.
 I actually found this adorable pom pom beanie on our first day in Vancouver (when we sought refuge in Nordstrom from the rain).

-You know I absolutely love my berets too.
+You know I absolutely love my berets too (see how to wear a beret).
 I love my fedora hats when I’m home, but beanies and berets fit much more easily in suitcases, so they’re ideal when I’m traveling!

 Gloves are obviously a nice addition too, but I tend to use my phone for photos a lot and gloves often slow me down.
 So, usually I just have my hands in my pockets!